-Hujjat al-Islam Muqtada al-Sadr says that the Mahdi would soon return, in Iraq.
-This rumor, touching the core of Shi'i faith and eschatology, is being spread by Sadr's preachers.
+In 2003, Hujjat al-Islam Muqtada al-Sadr said that the Mahdi would soon return, in Iraq.
+This rumor, touching the core of Shi'i faith and eschatology, was spread by Sadr's preachers.
 In the Shia tradition, the Mahdi is the 12th Imam, who is in occultation.
-Muktada al-Sadr says the Americans were aware of the impending reappearance, and that the Americans invaded Iraq to seize and kill the Mahdi.
-His supporters chant Sadr's name at rallies to imply that he is the "son of the Mahdi."
-Sadr has stated that the army "belongs to the Mahdi" as an explanation of why he cannot disband it, as has been required of other private militias.
-Although the reappearance of the Mahdi central to Shia thought, it is unusual to raise claims of the imminence of this event, and other Shiite clerics have avoided the messianic ecstasy that such claims can induce.
+Muktada al-Sadr said the Americans were aware of the impending reappearance, and that the Americans invaded Iraq to seize and kill the Mahdi.
+His supporters chanted Sadr's name at rallies to imply that he is the "son of the Mahdi."
+Sadr stated that the army "belongs to the Mahdi" as an explanation of why he cannot disband it, as was required of other private militias.
+Although the reappearance of the Mahdi central to Shia thought, it is unusual to raise claims of the imminence of this event, and other Shiite clerics avoided the messianic ecstasy that such claims can induce.

 One Iraqi Shi'a religious family which opposed working with the US-led occupation [and trying to get control from the al-Hakim family] is the al-Sadr family, which calls itself "The Active Religious Seminary".
 Until recently it was headed by Grand Ayatollah Muhammad Sadiq al-Sadr, who was assassinated along with two of his sons by presumed agents of Hussein in Al-Najaf in 1999.